nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ---

 ## FAQ
+This section lists some of the frequently asked questions.

 **Q**: How do I transfer my data to a new computer?<br>
 **A**: First, install the app on your new computer.
 Next, copy over the `zookeepbook.json` file